dreipol/django-scarface/docs/index.md

 	SOUTH_MIGRATION_MODULES = {"scarface": "scarface.migrations"}

-Add your AWS credentials andthe required settings for Apple Push Notifications and/or Google Cloud Messaging as documented in the [Settings Chapter](#settings).
+Add your AWS credentials and the required settings for Apple Push Notifications and/or Google Cloud Messaging as documented in the [Settings Chapter](#settings).

 ## Settings